WoldringLabMSU/Evo-Seq/README.md

 ## Introduction

 In protein engineering, advancements in machine learning (ML) have led to significant progress, such as predicting protein structures and generating novel proteins.
 However, the importance of high-quality data curation is often overlooked.
 EvoSeq-ML integrates ASR into ML models, providing diverse and stable sequences with rich evolutionary information.
 This approach enhances ML model performance in tasks related to protein sequence generation and fitness prediction.
+- **Building Evolutionary Data:**
+    - We start by constructing phylogenetic trees to infer ancient protein sequences from modern descendants.
+    - ASR offers deeper insights into protein evolution, capturing mutation rates, phylogenic relationships, and evolutionary trajectories.
+- **Ancestral Sequence Inference:**
+    - Using both Bayesian inference and maximum likelihood methods, we generate ensembles of ancestral sequences.
+    - These sequences provide a robust dataset that reflects the complexity and diversity of biological systems.
+    - Ancestral sequences are often more stable, promiscuous, and evolvable, making them ideal for training ML models.
 - **Generative Models:**
     - We use Variational Autoencoders (VAEs) to generate novel protein sequences.
     - The training data includes ancestral sequences reconstructed through ASR, ensuring high-quality and diverse inputs.